Rutana Province

-Rutana Province is one of the 18 provinces of Burundi.
+Rutana was one of the provinces of Burundi.
+In 2025, it became part of the new province of Burunga.

-It contains the Kagera waterfalls, and the Nyakazu Fault.
+It contained the Karera waterfalls, and the Nyakazu Fault.

+Location

+Rutana Province was in the southeast of Burundi and borders Tanzania to the east.
+Makamba Province was to the south, Bururi Province and Gitega Province to the west and Ruyigi Province to the north.
+The west of the province is in the Buragane natural region, the northwest in the Buyogoma natural region and the east in the Kumoso natural region.

 History

 Rutana Province was originally created on 26 September 1960 as part of national political and administrative reforms initiated by the Belgian colonial administration in Ruanda-Urundi.
 In 1962 Burundi became independent.
 The new constitution reduced the number of provinces and Rutana was merged into Bururi Province and Ruyigi Province.
+In 2025, Rutana was merged once again into the new province of Burunga.

 Communes

 It is divided administratively into the following communes: